pkeech/Docker-Celery-SubTask-Demo/README.md

 # Docker-Celery-SubTask-Demo

-Demonstrate Celery Tasks and SubTasks
+This demo demonstrate Celery Tasks and SubTasks

+THIS IS A WORK IN PROGRESS!